formal-coder/JNTUH_RESULTS/README.md

 # JNTUHRESULTS

-The Website Displays the Results of all the classmates and also display the results of all semesters of a particular student
+The website displays the results of all the classmates and also display the results of all semesters of a particular student